Anne de Joyeuse: Condé campaign

 Compelled to fight the Protestants by the ligue, Joyeuse participated in the royal campaign against the Protestant prince of Condé who was campaigning vigorously in Poitou and Anjou in late 1585.
 He departed from the court in October to this affect with several hundred cavalry.
 In this he would fight alongside the former ligueur La Châtre and his brother Bouchage who had been named governor of Anjou.
 Together they endeavoured to seize back the Château d'Angers which had been taken in a coup by Condé's agent Rochemorte.
 Condé rushed to provide support to Rochemorte but arrived too late, Rochemorte being dead and his garrison surrendered on 23 October.
-Joyeuse almost succeeded in capturing the prince near Angers in a skirmish on 21 October and Condé was forced to flee first to Bretagne and then across the channel to London.
+Joyeuse almost succeeded in capturing the prince near Angers in a skirmish on 21 October and Condé was forced to flee first to Brittany and then across the channel to London.
 Joyeuse pursued, but was unable to capture the prince.
 Though he would not himself campaign against the Protestants of Languedoc, he sent 150,000 écus (crowns) to his father for the prosecution of the war.
 In the wake of this victory, Joyeuse returned to Paris in triumph to the adoration of much of the Catholic city.
 He was able to bask in the affections of the king, courtiers and much of the Catholic populace of Paris.
 According to the Parisian diarist Pierre de l'Estoile it was a 'beautiful victory'.
 The king saw in him the potential for a new focal point of Catholic energies, pushing the ligue out of the spotlight.
 With this temporary boon to Joyeuse's fortunes, Épernon was weakened, and Joyeuse pushed the attack, denouncing Épernon for his failure to demonstrate his worth on the field.